Instead of Huevos Rancheros on Cinco de Mayo, how about gourmet chilaquiles (chee-la-KEE-lace)?

-2. WHISK together the agave, garlic, soy sauce, lemon juice and cayenne pepper in another small bowl.
-Sprinkle the ribs on both sides with the salt mixture, then place on lightly oiled baking sheet.
+2. WHISK together the agave, garlic, soy sauce, lemon juice, and cayenne pepper in another small bowl.
+Sprinkle the ribs on both sides with the salt mixture, then place on a lightly oiled baking sheet.
 Cover tightly with aluminum foil.

 *Oaxaca cheese, pronounced wah-HOCK-a, is called the Mexican mozzarella.”
 It can be purchased in a ball or a braid.
 Fundido, the Spanish word for molten, refers to melted cheese.

 †The quick substitution here are tortilla chips or strips.
 It’s not authentic, but it works.